WillDiego/cse15l-lab-reports/LabReport3.md

 $ grep "asparagus" -r technical/
 technical/government/About_LSC/commission_report.txt:typically work in Yakima from the April asparagus harvest through
 ```
 This example demonstrates the -r command which recursively searches through all of the files in a directory (and all sub directories).
-This is a good demonstration becuase in the argument it can be seen that I jsut
+This is a good demonstration becuase in the argument it can be seen that I just put in the directory `technical/` and no files yet there was a file output.
+This demonstrates that the grep command went through every single file and checked if there was an occurance of the word `asparagus`.
 ```
 $ grep "amazing" -r technical/ technical/911report/preface.txt:                the American people and their amazing resilience and courage as they fought back.
 We